 I was invited to my first interview at the end of September, to take place the following month.
 My second came in mid-October, which was one I had to schedule myself.
 I remember opening the email 5 minutes after receiving it and seeing a plethora of dates available in December.
 Since it was an out-of-state interview, I decided I wanted to make a trip out of it…so I waited to finalize some details before choosing a date that night.
 By that time, everything in December was gone and I had to schedule my interview for January (on Friday the 13th may I add).
 Finally, my last interview invite came within a week’s notice in early November.

 At the end of it all, I had an interview in October, November, and January.
 This opened an entirely new facet of the medical school admissions process.

-> 2020 / 2021 Interview season update: In the wake of the global coronavirus pandemic, most med schools are opting to hold their interviews online.
-As such, the standard timeline may shift.
+2022 / 2023 Interview season update: Some med schools are still opting to host interviews online, but most are allowing in-person and hybrid style interviews this year!
 Check the websites of the schools you’re applying to in order to stay as up to date as possible.

-> The Actual Interview
+The Actual Interview